davidohalloran/metatags/readme.markdown

 #Lazy evaluation

-You can optionally pass a lambda to add_meta which will be evaluated in context of the view, this is useful when you need to access view helpers.
+You can optionally pass a block to add_meta which will be evaluated in context of the view, this is useful when you need to access view helpers.

 ```ruby
 add_meta { {:property => 'og:image', :content => path_to_image('image.jpg')} }